sdroege/gstreamer-rs/docs/gstreamer-rtsp-server/docs.md

 # Returns

-the `RTSPSession` with `sessionid` or `None` when the session did not exist. `gobject::Object::unref` after usage.
+the `RTSPSession` with `sessionid` or `None` when the session did not exist. `gobject::ObjectExt::unref` after usage.
 <!-- trait RTSPSessionPoolExt::fn get_max_sessions -->
 Get the maximum allowed number of sessions in `self`.
 0 means an unlimited amount of sessions.